BenhardSim/BenhardSim/README.md

 # Hi There :wave:
-Hello my name is Benhard Simanullang i know it can be quite mouthful so you can call me Ben instead.
+Hello, my name is Benhard Simanullang you can call me Ben.
-I am a student at Universitas Diponegoro majoring computer science 🖥️ in indonesia :indonesia: and have great pasion in :
+I am a student at Universitas Diponegoro majoring in computer science 🖥️ in Indonesia :indonesia: and have a great passion in :
--   web development 💻
+-   Back-End Development
--   data science/machine learning 🧠
+-   Cloud infra and engineering
--   game development 🎮
+-   DevOps